hollasch/LSON/LSON.md

   + Tables are delimited with `[#` and `#]` tokens (no whitespace is allowed between delimiter characters).

-  + Tables do not allow implicit null data; all row dimensions must be specified (though you can define [Default Table Values][] described below).
+  + Tables do not support implicit null data (because LSON has no native null type).
+All row dimensions must be specified (though you can define [Default Table Values][] described below).

-  + Each row value (feature) may be any legal LSON value.
+  + Each row feature may be any legal LSON value.
 So you could have cells of arrays, objects, graphs, or even other tables.

 The following is an example LSON table: